LOG

 Conditions

-When eventType is set to LOG, the available condition object fields are as follows.
+When eventType is set to LOG, the available condition object fields are listed below.

 Key | Type | Description | Required | Example Value |